He uses it and reports irregularities occurring in its functioning.

 They are used not only for diagnostics but also for determining the cause of an error.
 Although, of course, we don't mean causes in the technical sense.

-However, the testing of a mobile or web application is not haphazard but is usually carried out based on test scenarios that are used to diagnose individual functionalities.
+However, the testing of a mobile or web application is not haphazard but is usually carried out based on test scenarios used to diagnose individual functionalities.

 A test scenario is a collection of actions that an application tester should perform.

-Looking at Functional Testing from yet another perspective, it can be said that its purpose is to see how and to what extent the application is able to meet business objectives.
+Looking at Functional Testing from yet another perspective, it can be said that its purpose is to see how and to what extent the application can meet business objectives.

 - testing the most important functions of the application